stijn-dejongh/ars-rethorica/manuscript/book1chapter1.md

 the subject; for the only thing to which their attention is devoted is how to put the judge into a certain frame of mind.
 They give no account of the artificial proofs, [^^0_7] which make a man a master of rhetorical argument.

-Hence, although the method of deliberative and forensic Rhetori c is the same, and although the pursuit of the former is nobler and more worthy of a statesman than that of the latter, which is limited to transactions between private citizens, they say nothing about the former, but without exception endeavor to bring forensic speaking under the rules of art.
+Hence, although the method of deliberative and forensic Rhetoric is the same, and although the pursuit of the former is nobler and more worthy of a statesman than that of the latter, which is limited to transactions between private citizens, they say nothing about the former, but without exception endeavor to bring forensic speaking under the rules of art.
 The reason of this is that in public speaking it is less worth while to talk of what is outside the subject, and that deliberative oratory lends itself to trickery less than forensic, because it is of more general